vit-prokop/lodgify/README.md

 ### /api

 Self descriptive - contains the necessary code to handle retrieval of the data.
 No need for anything special (like whole data layer) since the 'api' consists of one call only.
-For the data persistence in the app I could use redux store, though it seemed a bit like an overkill for one request.
+For the data persistence in the app I could use redux store, though it seemed a bit like an overkill for one request and a few rows of data.

 ### /assets